bemarlan/project-management/README.md

 # Project Manager
 A light-weight application used to manage projects by breaking down tasks.

-_This application is under active development_
+_This application is under active development._

 ## Getting Started